anywhichway/reasondb/README.md

 			// Save data to the this.__metadata__ object, NOT the store itself!
 			// If you need config options, then add them to the top level database instance and access them from the db argument.
 		}
+	// lets the ReasonDB engine know if classnames can be used to split storage for efficiency by not sharing.
+This will usually be false. static get split() { return false; };
 	async clear() {
 		// Clear all data from the store and return true if successful, false if not.
+		// The superclass does nto provide any methods to do this.
+It must be implemented by the child.
 	}
 	async delete(key) {
-		// Delete the data associated with the key and return true if successful, false if not.
+		// Delete promise the data associated with the key and resolve to true if successful, false if not. return super.delete(key,() => new Promise((resolve,reject) => { <insert code here> resolve(true); })) }
-	}
 	async get(key) {
-		// Return the data associated with the key and undefined if the key does not exists.
+		// Return the data associated with the key as an object and undefined if the key does not exists.
-		// If your data is class based, then instantiate the class using the data returned if
-		// the underlying engine does not already do this.
-The async ultility method super.restore
-		// may work for you if your keys are of the form <className>@<unique id>, await super.restore(data).
-		// This will load embedded object references.
+		// The superclass will handle resolving referencs to other classes. return super.get(key,() => new Promise((resolve,reject) => { < insert code here> resolve(object); }));
 	}
-	async set(key,value) {
+	async set(key,value,normalize) {
 		// Set the data associated with the key and return true if successful, false if not.
-		// If the value potentially contains references to other objects and you are using keys of the form
+		// The superclass will normalize the object if it contains references to other objects and ensure they are also persisted by
-		// <className>@<unique id>, you may be able to use super.normalize(value).
+		// calling back down to the child. return super.set(key,value,normalize,(normalized) => new Promise((resolve,reject) => { < insert code here > resolve(true); }));
 	}
 	async restore(json) {
 		// An optional utility method that should return an instantiated class including instantiated
 		// references to other objects.
+The superclass already provides this; but it can be overridden.
 	}
 	normalize(instance) {
 		// An optional utility method to convert the instance into plain JSON with embedded references
 		// to other objects using their keys.
 Depending on your situation, you may need to make this
 		// asynchronous and use it so save embedded objects.
+The superclass already provides this; but it can be overridden.
 	}
 }
 ```